Crane Carrier Company

-Crane Carrier Company (often abbreviated CCC) is a manufacturer that specializes in construction truck and garbage truck chassis.
+Crane Carrier Company (CCC) was a manufacturer that specialized in construction truck and garbage truck chassis.
 Located in New Philadelphia, Ohio, it was established by Robert Zeligson in 1946, along with the affiliated Zeligson Trucks.
+In 2021 CCC was bought by Battle Motors.

 The primary design of CCC's trucks are Cab-Beside-Engine (CBE) or half-cabs, most notably the Century II Unimixer.
 Half-cabs have the advantage of being able to carry the booms of cranes, hence the name of the company.

 History

 CCC began as a firm that remanufactured World War II-era surplus vehicles for civilian crane-carrying use.
 In 1953 CCC presented their first own truck, and soon evolved into a company that manufactured over-the-road trucks for concrete mixing, logging, mining, and other construction industries, including a wheeled loader.
-CCC also builds trucks for oil drilling, water well drilling, terminal tractors, and aviation fuelers.
-As with most American specialty truck manufacturers, the customer's choice of proprietary engines and transmissions have been available.

 Though primarily building CBEs, CCC started moving toward the two-seater market during the 1970s, with models such as the Centaur.
 The Centurion is a series of low-entry trucks, primarily used for garbage collection.
 The Centurion has an engine mounted behind the cab and was also available with dual controls.

 CCC manufactured Type D school bus chassis during the early to mid-1990s, which were used by bus manufacturers Carpenter Body Company and Wayne Corporation.

 CCC sold Zeligson in 1980.
 It lasted as a separate company for nine years.
 In 2008, CCC and its parent, CCI Corp., were sold to Glenview, Illinois-based Illinois Tool Works, which stated its plans to continue operating CCC as a separate company.

-Crane Carrier Company (CCC) was acquired by Hines Corporation in June 2013 and the company’s headquarters was relocated to New Philadelphia, Ohio.
+CCC was acquired by Hines Corporation in June 2013 and the company’s headquarters was relocated to New Philadelphia, Ohio.
 Under Hines, a strategic merger was initiated to join CCC and Kimble Manufacturing forming Hines Specialty Vehicle Group – manufacturer of custom heavy-duty chassis and purpose built vehicles for the refuse and recycling, infrastructure maintenance, ground support, agriculture, oil and gas, and concrete mixer markets.

-Crane Carrier Company (CCC) embarked on a new chapter by launching as an independent company in 2019.
-Headquartered in New Philadelphia, Ohio, CCC consists of two brands, Crane Carrier Company (truck chassis) and Crane Carrier Company Engineered Chassis.
-The Company was sold to Turnspire Capital Partners in 2019.
+Crane Carrier Company (CCC) embarked on a brief new chapter by launching as an independent company in 2019.
+Headquartered in New Philadelphia, Ohio, CCC consisted of two brands, Crane Carrier Company (truck chassis) and Crane Carrier Company Engineered Chassis.
+The Company was sold to Turnspire Capital Partners later in 2019.
+In April 2021 Battle Motors, a developer of heavy duty trucks, acquired Crane Carrier.

-Battle Motors a developer of electric vehicles, acquired Crane Carrier in April 2021.
+Operations

-Resources
+In addition to over-the-road trucks and wheeled loaders, CCC also builds trucks for oil drilling, water well drilling, terminal tractors, and aviation fuelers.
+As with most American specialty truck manufacturers, the customer's choice of proprietary engines and transmissions have been available.